dereneaton/virentes/README.md

 ### Directions

-This repository contains several IPython notebooks with code to completely reproduce all analyses in the manuscript "Hybridization obscures and reveals historical relationships among the American live oaks" (Eaton et al. xxxx).
-The notebooks can be viewed as 'read-only' by opening the links below, or they can be opened and executed as IPython notebooks.
+This repository contains several IPython notebooks with code to reproduce all analyses in the manuscript "Historical introgression among the American live oaks and the comparative nature of tests for Introgression" (Eaton et al. 2015).
+The notebooks can be viewed by opening the links below.

 ### Notebooks